-Everything you need to know about Dead Space
+Dead Space remake: Trailers, release date and everything you need to know

 - Best upcoming games for Xbox Series X and Series S: The top next-gen games

-The game was unveiled at EA Play Live in July 2021, and we already know a few key facts about it, so read on to find out everything you need to know.
+The game was unveiled at EA Play Live in July 2021, and we now know a bunch about it, so read on to find out everything you need to know.

-Dead Space trailer and release date
+Dead Space teaser and release date

-The trailer above is the one that EA and developer Motive showed off during EA Play Live, and while it's light on details, you can tell that it gives a pretty good sense of what the finished game is going to feel like - it's creepy!
+The trailer above is the one that EA and developer Motive showed off during EA Play Live in 2021, and while it's light on details, you can tell that it gives a pretty good sense of what the finished game is going to feel like - it's creepy!
+There's a far more lengthy and detailed developer diary that you'll find a bit further down, too.

-However, it doesn't end with a release window at all, so we're still none the wiser about when the game will actually come out.
-We'd imagine that late 2022 would be the earliest you can expect it, but don't be surprised if it ends up taking a little longer than that, even.
+While that teaser didn't end with a release window at all, we now know that the game will arrive on 27 January 2023, thanks to the announcement below.

+That means it's actually not as far off as we thought it might be given the techy nature of the showcases we've seen so far.

 Dead Space platforms

-While we don't have a release date, one very interesting detail confirmed in the details of that trailer is about the platforms Dead Space is coming to.
+One very interesting detail confirmed in the details of that trailer is about the platforms Dead Space is coming to.

-This is a next-gen only experience, people!
+This is a next-gen-only experience, people!
 It's planned for the PlayStation 5, Xbox Series X and S, and the PC - that's it.
 If you're still on the PS4 or Xbox One, you're out of luck, although there's still plenty of time to upgrade before it comes out.

 Dead Space story